Geographical Information Systems

 Geographical Information Systems contain in general two types of data: Vector and raster data.

 Another important application of GIS systems is the extrapolation of spatial data.
 Take two data points where one shows a value of 100, and the other a value of 50.
 Extrapolation tells us that halfway between these points is a value of 75.
-Following this simple calculation, considering some correction algorithms that take terrain into account, we today have climate data for the whole globe on a one kilometre scale.
-This is different from washer data that is derived from complex models based on satellite data and measurements, but the extrapolation data is instead based on long-term measurements of climate records.
+Following this simple calculation, considering some correction algorithms that take terrain into account, we today have climate data for the whole globe on a one kilometre scale based on long-term measurements of climate records.
 The Worldclim dataset hence triggered a small scientific revolution in itself, and is an example how an open source dataset can become a staple of a whole scientific community, namely Macroecology.
-Equal data was derived fro many biodiversity sets, and thus our understanding of global patterns of biodiversity has widely increased over the last decades, also thanks to spatial analysis and pattern recognition.
+Equal data was derived for many biodiversity sets, and thus our understanding of global patterns of biodiversity has widely increased over the last decades, also thanks to spatial analysis and pattern recognition.

 Other examples of GIS applications